Western banded gecko: Behavior

 The western banded gecko is secretive and nocturnal, with individuals remaining hidden during the day and emerging after sunset to forage for food.
-The western banded gecko feeds on a diversity of invertebrates.
+It feeds on a diversity of invertebrates.

 When threatened by predators or other dangers, these geckos may exude a squeak or chirp.

 San Diego State University research of 2022 has revealed further insight into the feeding behaviors of the species.
 The lizards use very fast and precise movements, shaking their heads from side to side, in order to immobilize scorpions caught in their mouths.
 Researchers believe that this may be done in order to prevent the scorpions from injecting them with their venom.

 C. variegatus preys on small insects and spiders, and is one of the few reptiles that control scorpion populations by eating baby scorpions.
 Individuals prefer warm nights around 80°F, and they can often be seen near human habitations looking to make an easy meal of the insects attracted to landscape or porch lighting.

 C. variegatus is preyed upon by many species including coyotes, foxes, snakes, larger lizards, and even large invertebrates such as tarantulas and solpugids.
 If captured, C. variegatus may squeak and may discard its tail in an attempt to distract the predator and escape.
 To deter predation, it can also curl its tails over its body to mimic a scorpion.